KevinAst/feature-u/docs/crossCommunication.md

 });
 ```

-When aspect content definitions require the {{book.api.FassetsObject}} at code
+When {{book.api.AspectContent}} definitions require the
-expansion time, you can wrap the definition in a
+{{book.api.FassetsObject}} at code expansion time, you can wrap the
-{{book.api.expandWithFassets}} function.
-In other words, your aspect
+definition in a {{book.api.expandWithFassets}} function.
+In other
-content can either be the actual content itself _(ex: a reducer)_, or a
+words, your aspect content can either be the actual content itself
-function that returns the content.
+_(ex: a reducer)_, or a function that returns the content.

 Your callback function should conform to the following signature: